swcarpentry/DEPRECATED-bc/novice/git/04-branches.md

 #####Benefits of branching:

-* Branches allow you to develop a complicated feature using a seriesprivately on his local machine, of commits, instead of lumping all the changes together in a single, monster commit.
+* Branches allow you to develop a complicated feature privately on a local machine, using a series of commits, instead of lumping all the changes together in a single, monster commit.
 * You can work on ideas while they are in their infancy, and commit them when you're ready.
 * By collecting the related commits in a branch, it's easier to discuss them with your collaborator and incorporate their feedback without polluting the master branch.
 * Therefore, collaborators can modify the project without affecting the stable copy or each other.

 Let's explore how this tool can help with Dracula, Mummy and Wolfman's new home, `mars.txt`.